-- When ready to cook, heat oven to 425°F. Heat 1/2 tablespoon sesame oil in a nonstick ovenproof skillet over medium-high heat (you may use a regular nonstick skillet and transfer fish to baking pan lined with foil after searing).
-Add salmon and sear for 1-2 minutes per side.
+- OVEN DIRECTIONS: When ready to cook, heat oven to 425°F. Heat 1/2 tablespoon sesame oil in a nonstick ovenproof skillet over medium-high heat (you may use a regular nonstick skillet and transfer fish to baking pan lined with foil after searing).
+Pat salmon dry and add salmon to skillet; sear for 1-2 minutes per side.
 When well browned on each side, transfer the skillet to the oven.

 - Roast until the salmon reaches an internal temperature of 135°F and is slightly firm to the touch, about 4 to 7 min, depending on thickness.
 Remove salmon to a plate, and tent with foil while you prepare the sauce.